 Given the results of the research project, some advice for future public procurement has been formulated.
 Among other things, the parties should consider the following:

-The report is written by Carolina Camén, researcher at CTF, Center for Services Research and lecturer at Karlstad University Business School, and Anders Fundin , research director at SIQ and professor at Mälardalen University.
+The report is written by Carolina Camén as a researcher at CTF, Center for Service Research and associate professor at Karlstad Business School and Anders Fundin who is a research leader at SIQ and professor at Mälardalen University.